 The market for rare diseases

-- There is a huge leap towards rare disease drug developments in pharma industries.
+- There is a huge leap towards rare disease drug developments in the pharma industries.
 Many leading pharma companies, start-ups, and small to medium scale biopharma companies have already started working on orphan drugs.

-- Medicines for Rare diseases will see a significant growth from 2019 to 2025 in the market size.
+- Medicines for Rare diseases will see significant growth from 2019 to 2025 in the market size.

 - The orphan drug market is expected to reach $169 Bn from $106 Bn and register a CAGR of 6.8% during the year 2016 -2022 according to a report.

 - North America had the largest market share in orphan drugs in the year 2015 and continues to retain its share.

 - A rise in investment in the rare diseases treatment sector and the introduction of new orphan drugs will boost the market growth in the coming years.

 - Increase in orphan drug demand has been increased in the last several years, with an increase in awareness of rare diseases.

 Regulatory support for rare diseases drug development

 Various government medical agencies are implementing initiatives in order to support and encourage drug developers to work upon developing rare diseases drugs, such as financial incentives, fast track approvals, and regulatory benefits.

 - Agencies of some of the countries like the US, Europe, Japan have been supporting drug developments for rare disease treatment for quite some time.

 - Some other drug regulatory agencies have also started to work for better support to drug developers engaged in the rare diseases segment.

 - Regulatory incentives provided in various countries were described in detail in this article, please click on the following links to know in detail

 Credevo support for rare diseases

 Credevo has been supportive of rare disease day since inception in creating awareness of research in rare diseases.